- Hi There

-Worse than this, was that I really disliked my job.
+Worse was that I really disliked my stressful but well-paying job.

-I hadn’t discussed any of this with my hubby as I feared he would think I had gone nuts as we had such a good lifestyle.
+I hadn’t discussed any of this with my hubby as I feared he would think I had gone nuts because we had such a good lifestyle.

 Then one day, after a couple of confidence-boosting glasses of ‘red’, I said to Rene,

 “I feel that our lifestyle is no longer for me”…and waited for the response…and waited…and waited.
 Now I was getting really nervous.